usnistgov/800-63-3/sp800-63a/cover.md

 </div>

-This document and its companion documents, SP 800-63-3, SP 800-63B, and SP 800-63C, provide technical and procedural guidelines to agencies for the implementation of digital authentication.
-This document focuses on the enrollment and verification of an identity for for use in digital authentication.
+These guidelines provide technical requirements for Federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
+This guideline focuses on the enrollment and verification of an identity for use in digital authentication.
 Central to this is a process known as *identity proofing* in which an applicant provides evidence to a credential service provider (CSP) reliably identifying themselves, thereby allowing the CSP to assert that identification at a useful identity assurance level.
 This document defines technical requirements for each of three identity assurance levels.
 This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

 <div class="text-center" markdown="1">